Asqatasun/Asqatasun/docs/userdoc-accessibility-metrics.md

-# Tanaguru accessibility metrics
+# Asqatasun accessibility metrics

-## Tanaguru Meter
+## Asqatasun Meter

-The Tanaguru Meter gives insights about the accessibility of a page.
+The Asqatasun Meter gives insights about the accessibility of a page.

 As it is based only on automated results, it is **not** the accessibility level (except when an Assisted Audit is completed).

-The Tanaguru Meter formula is: **Passed / (Passed + Failed) **
+The Asqatasun Meter formula is: **Passed / (Passed + Failed) **